-Use the onstat -g mem command to obtain the pool sizes allocated to sessions.
-Subtract the value in the freesize field from the value in the totalsize to obtain the number of bytes allocated per session.

-The thread pool after booting variable is partially dependent on the number of virtual processors.

-2. Use the following formula to estimate shared structures:
+- a.
+Run the onstat -g mem command to obtain the pool sizes allocated to sessions. - b.
+Subtract the value in the freesize field from the value in the totalsize to obtain the number of bytes allocated per session. - c.
+Estimate a value for the thread pool after booting variable.
+This variable is partially dependent on the number of virtual processors. - 2.
+Estimate the value of shared structures, using the following formula:

 '''

 shared structures = AIO vectors + sort memory +

 dbspace backup buffers +

 data-dictionary cache size +

 size of user-defined routine cache +

 histogram pool +

-STMT CACHE SIZE (SQL statement cache) +
+STMT_CACHE_SIZE (SQL statement cache) +

 other pools (See onstat display.)

 '''